Home Page

 So I staggered across, bows deep into the waves but without the drive

-behind them that would “trip”, an undignified and occasionally alarming
+behind them that would “trip” the boat into a dive, an undignified and

-and lonely progress, but as quick as possible.
-Arrival confirmed that
+occasionally alarming and lonely progress, but as quick as possible.

-the waves were steadily smaller as the shore approached, allowing turning
+Arrival confirmed that the waves were steadily smaller as the shore

 really looking up from watching the bows.)
 The shelter at the spit even gave space for a quick

-photo of Henry VIIIth’ castle on the end of the spit (Photo below).
+photo of Henry VIII’ castle on the end of the spit

 Around the corner was again a